alphagov/government-service-design-manual/service-manual/identity-assurance/index.md

 The Identity Assurance Service will provide a simple, secure way for people to access public services on GOV.UK.

 The service is currently being prototyped.
-The IDAP team is working closely with several government departments, and a beta for a small number of government services will launch from late 2013.
+The IDAP team is working closely with several government departments, and a beta identity assurance service will be available from late 2013 to support one or two beta digital services.

 ##The Identity Assurance Service